 The RMC Athletic Council is responsible for the planning, control, supervision, and financial support of all officially organized sports and recreational activities of the staff and cadets, except for those activities specifically excluded from its jurisdiction by the Commandant.
-All cadets are required to pay a fee for membership.
+All cadets are members.
 Coordinating authority is vested in the Athletic Director.